KastoneX/Google-Colab-to-Telegram-Notifications/README.md

 # Google Colab to Telegram Notifications

 This repository demonstrates how to send notifications from Google Colab to Telegram using a bot.
+Notifications are sent upon the completion of a cell's execution, allowing you to track the progress of your work seamlessly.
 Follow the steps below to get started.

 ## Setup Guide